Refractive Lens Exchange FAQs

 Is the RLE procedure painful?

 No. Drs.
-Liu and Beers will give you Valium to relax you and will place anesthetic drops in your eye.
+Liu and Beers will give you Valium to relax and will place anesthetic drops in your eye.
 The procedure only takes about 20 minutes.

 Will I still have to wear glasses after surgery?